 I remember sitting in a room with about eight or nine of my white Jewish colleagues and maybe three or four Black colleagues from across campus and watching the dialogue fall apart before it ever really go started.
-One of my Black colleagues, used a term to describe those non-Jews who were critical of Louis Farrakhan’s antisemitic rhetoric, especially if they were Black, that was the structural equivalent of “nigger lover,” though it carried neither the venom nor the history of that term.
-The word my colleague used was Judaiophile, and my colleague meant by it people who were not Jewish who defended Jews because they had a “love” for Jews that, while they were not entirely aware of it, went against their own self-interests.
+One Black colleague, used a term to describe those non-Jews who were critical of Louis Farrakhan’s antisemitic rhetoric, especially if they were Black, that was the structural equivalent of “nigger lover,” though it obviously did not carry the history of that term.
+The word my colleague used was Judeophile, and my colleague meant by it people who were not Jewish who defended Jews because they had a “love” for Jews that, while they were not entirely aware of it, went against their own self-interests.
 Jews, he suggested, were lucky to be able to count on people like that.
 Responses to this assertion consumed the rest of the meeting, which was the last one we had.

 Blacks and Jews, once partners in the struggle for civil rights and racial justice, have more recently become estranged.
 Paralleling the rise and fall of that coalition is the rise and fall of pluralism as an ideal for structuring American social life.
 (55)

-This is an excerpt from the first couple of pages:
+This is an excerpt from the first couple of pages (55-60):